 Assessment of Business Needs

 Popper and Company was engaged by an emerging company that has developed an innovative device to facilitate repeated blood draws from hospitalized patients, reducing both the pain that patients experience and the time hospital staff spend securing blood samples.
-The client was unsure of its pricing strategy and needed quantitative and qualitative evidence of the full cost of these procedures to enable prospective customers to appropriately assess the value of their device.
+The client was unsure of its pricing strategy and needed quantitative and qualitative evidence of the full cost of these procedures to enable prospective customers to appropriately assess the value of the client’s device.

 Interviewed a large, geographically diverse, interdisciplinary sample of hospital stakeholders to identify clinical needs, economic costs, perceived value, and workflow impacts of repeated blood draws.

-Reported to client on unmet needs, spheres of influence, barriers to adoption and decision-making processes that would impact how their product would be assessed.
+Reported to client on unmet needs, spheres of influence, barriers to adoption, and decision-making processes that would impact how their product would be assessed.

 Researched the medical and health economic literature to ascertain the incidence and cost of a variety of events relating to repeat blood draws, and the various patient populations likely to need them.

-Incorporated additional information from clients’ clinical studies to date regarding impact of its device on the baseline figures from the literature.
+Incorporated additional information from client’s clinical studies to date regarding impact of its device on the baseline figures from the literature.

 Synthesis and Outcome